RepairKnowledge

 About the Author

-Dr. Liu Ta-Ju is the founder of Liusmed Clinic, a specialized center for regenerative medicine and minimal incision surgery in Taiwan.
+Dr. Ta-Ju Liu is the founder of Liusmed Clinic, a specialized center for regenerative medicine and minimal incision surgery in Taiwan.
 With extensive experience in treating patients who have experienced recurrent melasma despite multiple courses of laser therapy, Dr. Liu has developed comprehensive protocols that address the underlying microenvironment dysfunction driving persistent pigmentation.
 His approach integrates dermatological science with regenerative medicine principles to achieve lasting improvement.

 Disclaimer